- • Travelling through breath-taking landscapes of Hokkaido, Treasury Island

 • Cooking classes as per itinerary

 • International Flights (can be arranged through us email@example.com)

-• Meals and beverages not mentioned in itinerary
+• Meals and beverages not mentioned in the itinerary

 • Items of personal nature